 Avoid this Mistake

 You want your blog to relate to your current and potential clients.
-The average American reads at eigth grade reading level.
+The average American reads at eighth grade reading level.
 So your “lawyer speak” is talking right over their head.

 Do This Instead